 - IC PWR DRIVER P-CHAN 1:1 6TSOP

-- IC BUFFER NON-INVERT 6V 16SOIC
+- IC MUX/DEMUX 8X1 16SOIC

 - onsemi announced a trio of silicon carbide (SiC) based power modules in transfer molded technology